Women and the birth of humanity

 This timeline fits with the evidence that the transition to private property and slavery met resistance from women fighting to defend the communal social relations.
 As a class struggle in which women defending nature resisted a male ruling class, conflict between dominant and subordinated modes began a process of uneven and combined development similar to that described by Trotsky in the History of the Russian Revolution from the standpoint of 1930 when Russia was a fusion of pre-capitalist, capitalist and post-capitalist modes of production.

-This ‘articulation of modes of production’ theory developed in recent Marxist anthropology confirms the position that the overthrow of ‘mother right’ by the patriarchal family continued to generate resistance in the tributary modes of production and the capitalist mode of production.
+This ‘articulation of modes of production’ theory developed in recent Marxist anthropology confirms the position that the overthrow of ‘mother right’ within the patriarchal family continued to generate resistance to the tributary modes of production and the capitalist mode of production.
 The articulation of modes is ‘uneven’ since the earlier modes are weaker, and as ‘combined’ modes they testify to their continued resistance to the dominant modes.

 For Marx, Engels and Luxemburg, the ‘world historic defeat of women’ led to the original class society in which men ruled over women.
-Yet this defeat has never suppressed women’s resistance to class society since.
-We can see women in contemporary lineage modes today still body painting in menstrual rituals to influence males to cooperate in their sex roles.
-This strengthens the evidence that women over 100,000 years refused to be slaves and in some parts of the world still maintain a degree of autonomy from men.
+Yet this defeat has never fully suppressed women’s resistance to class society since.
+We can see women in contemporary lineage modes today still body painting as menstrual rituals to influence males to cooperate in their sex roles.
+This strengthens the evidence that women over 100,000 years refused to be slaves and in many parts of the world still maintain a degree of autonomy from men.

 When there are those who argue that none of this is proved by the evidence so far, the onus is on them to provide an equally powerful theory.
-Explanations are only ever as good as the most elegant theory at any given moment eliminating the influence of distorting ideology in theory and practice.
+Explanations are only ever as good as the most elegant theory at any given moment eliminating the distortions of ideology in theory and practice.
 Recent work in this field draws on multidisciplinary teams and is reviving the view of the ancient commune widely held before its suppression by a Western anthropology hostile to Marxism.

 Their postulated ubiquitous blossoming of an anarchic ‘free will’ is substituted for the historical contradiction of kinship with kingship, of competing modes of production, where the original commune rules for millennia, is overturned and women enslaved, struggles to resist kingship, is suppressed, rebels again, and is never fully subordinated.
-Far from being a schematic social evolution through the rear-view mirror of bourgeois ‘civilisation’, this resistance is the ongoing class struggle of the residual commune that survived the overthrow of women, their historic exploitation as slaves, serfs and wage labour and which represents today the potential for the return of the commune in modern form.
+Far from being a schematic social evolution through the rear-view mirror of bourgeois ‘civilisation’, this resistance is the ongoing class struggle of the residual commune that survived the overthrow of women, their historic exploitation as slaves, serfs and wage labour and which represents today the potential for the revival of the commune in modern form.